terreng/simple-web-server/website/src/docs/https.md

 ## Using a custom certificate

+The file `fullchain.pem` corresponds to the SSL/TLS certificate.

+The file `privkey.pem` corresponds to the SSL/TLS private key.

 To input a custom certificate, you should replace all newlines with `\r\n`.

 If your cert/key is initially in the following format: